jbuddha/basics-and-beyond/content/posts/2020/06/expiring-localstorage-objects.md

 };
 ```

 In this snippet, we have one auxiliary method to help with detection of expiration.
-The method hasExpired will calculate the difference in hours.
+The method hasExpired, which has been highlighted in the above code, will calculate the difference in hours.
 It uses the current timestamp and the and timestamp stored along with data to calculate the age.
 If the age of the item is more than the expire hours we set, we return true from this method.
 The load method invokes the hasExpired method to check if the item is expired and return null after deleting the item from localStorage.

 {{% notice warning %}}
 If the user happens to travel between timezones the expiry may not work appropriately, the solution is to use UTC timestamps all the time.
 Also, we only remove the items when user tries to access them so, if we store an item and never read it again, we may leave that item forever in localStorage.
 We can solve that as well but it is for a different post.